 David lived in a very ornate house of cedar which had been built for him by the Phoenicians, and it didn't seem right to him that he should live in an expensive home while the ark of God dwelt in a tent.
-Now, David knew that God did not dwell in that ark, but David wanted to do something symbolic for God - to build a house which at least would be the equivalent of his own.
+Now, David knew that God did not dwell in that ark, but David wanted to do something symbolic for God -- to build a house which at least would be the equivalent of his own.
 And Nathan's response was, "David, do what's in your heart; the Lord is with you."
 Nathan was a prophet in Israel, but this is a classic example of counting on good common sense instead of the word of God, because it was not God's intention for David to build him a house.
 Nathan was acting on what appeared to be common sense, but he was wrong.
-This is another of the warnings in Scripture that our desires, no matter how noble they may be, and our hunches, all must be subject to the word of God, which is the final authority.
+This is another of the word of God, which is the final authority.
 Beginning with verse 4, you have God's word to Nathan, as he reveals to this prophet what his word to David should have been: